paysyslab/OpenDigitalAcquiring-Sandbox/docs/raast-p2m-acquiring-suite.md

 - **The Technical Specification Document (TSD)** — a 30+ page PDF — would float between business, technical, and partner teams over email, with no way for anyone to actually *try* a request against it.
 - Sales and business teams had **no way to demo** SQRC/DQRC generation or Request-to-Pay to a prospective partner without looping in engineering for a bespoke, one-off setup every time.

-**This sandbox exists to remove that bottleneck entirely.** It is a fully working, self-serve simulation of the RAAST P2M Acquiring Gateway — implementing every endpoint in TSD-Acq-API-GW v1.17 with real request validation, real EMVCo-correct QR payloads, real maker-checker onboarding, and real state-machine behavior (timers, probability-weighted outcomes, one-time-use enforcement) — reachable over a normal internet connection, with no VPN, no firewall change, and no engineering hand-holding required.
+**This sandbox exists to remove that bottleneck entirely.** It is a fully working, self-serve simulation of the P2M Acquiring Gateway — implementing every endpoint in TSD-Acq-API-GW v1.17 with real request validation, real EMVCo-correct QR payloads, real maker-checker onboarding, and real state-machine behavior (timers, probability-weighted outcomes, one-time-use enforcement) — reachable over a normal internet connection, with no VPN, no firewall change, and no engineering hand-holding required.

 **The core value proposition:**